ayozmi/job_application_tracking/README.md

 ---

 ## 🚧 Roadmap
-This is just version 0.1.
+This is just version 1.1.
 Upcoming features may include:

-- Status update options (e.g., "Interview", "Rejected", etc.)

 - Tags/Notes per entry

 - Filters and search

+- More input fields

 - Analytics and charts